 Aztec Games and Soft Play

-Within the TLH Leisure Resort, you’ll find our fabulous indoor play area with slides, shutes, ball pool and toddlers’ area.
-This is free for guests of the hotel and includes a 10 pin bowling area plus games arcade machines.
+Within the TLH Leisure Resort, you’ll find our fabulous indoor play area with slides, shutes, ball pool and toddlers’ area plus pool tables, arcade games, air hockey and 10 pin bowling.
+Entry to Aztec Games is free but charges do apply to non-hotel guests for soft play and bowling.

 Whatever your plans when you visit Torquay, there are so many activities and things to do.
 You’ll be spoilt for choice!